-This is an important question because how a person views a particular crime or issue will influence the decisions they make related to the outcome of a case.
+This is an important question because how a person views a particular crime or issue will influence their decisions related to the outcome of a case.
 In my 20 plus years of defending sex crimes in Los Angeles, it is clear to me that the key concern on both the prosecutor and judge's mind is, “If I go too easy on this case, will it come back to haunt me in the future?”

 How Does A Defense Attorney Handle A Sex Crime In A Jury Trial?

 I also remind them that people are found not guilty all of the time.
-And, that people are wrongly accused of crimes everyday.
-Last, I let them know that in America we have the best system in the world, but that it does not work if the jurors do not follow the rules and make the prosecutor prove their case before jumping to the conclusion that someone is guilty without hearing all of the evidence.
+And that people are wrongly accused of crimes every day.
+Last, I let them know that in America, we have the best system in the world, but that it does not work if the jurors do not follow the rules and make the prosecutor prove their case before jumping to the conclusion that someone is guilty without hearing all of the evidence.

 Do Alleged Victim's Lie To Law Enforcement About A Sex Crime Case?

 Having litigated sex crimes for over two decades, I can tell you without a doubt that people lie to the police every day about alleged sex crimes.
 I see numerous reasons that will spawn a lie about a sex case.

 Just a few examples are – there is a divorce case pending or a custody battle, and one side is trying to gain a tactical advantage over another, the alleged victim feels wronged by something the other party did or said (which would typically not be illegal) and they embellish what happens when they go to the police.

 One of the most significant single factors I see that causes an inaccurate or exaggerated story is when alcohol or drugs are involved.
 I have spoken to law enforcement officers on many occasions who have confirmed that in investigating a particular case, they have come across evidence that establishes that they are being lied to.
 The list of reasons that I have seen that people lie is endless.